hadimsnj/SGRACEx1/README.md

-3.We have also included below HLS source and steps correspond a basic SGRACE configuration with limited functionality.
-We hope to release more complete systems in the near future.
+3.We have also included below HLS source and steps corresponding to a basic SGRACE configuration with limited functionality.

 Steps to run full implementation with a base design with one thread and 2 compute units done with Linux Ubuntu.